-This is our take on a Italian classic, chicken Parmesan.
-Chicken Parmesan has every delicious element you’d want in a dish.
+This is our take on an Italian classic, chicken Parmesan.
+Chicken Parmesan has every delicious element you'd want in a dish.
 Breaded chicken breasts, tomato sauce, pasta and cheese.
 In my opinion, almost nothing is better than that.

 In this recipe we give chicken Parmesan a spin by cooking the chicken sous vide.
 The results?
 Tender, juicy chicken that is cooked to perfection.

 We’ve found that cooking chicken breasts at 60C/140F for 1 hour is the perfect combo.
 Leaving the chicken in for 1 hour results in a juicy bird that Thomas Keller would be proud of.
 Also, cooking the chicken at a temperature of 140F ensures the meat is tender with great texture.

 Just make sure you have a reliable sous vide that accurately regulates the temperature of the bath or your results may vary (check out the Anova or Joule).
 For other time and temperature options, check out our cooking guide here.